25 Coat Closet Organization Hacks to Eliminate Clutter (in 2 Weeks)

 22. Use Space Up Top

 Having a large closet doesn’t mean that you have to waste any extra storage space.
-By using storage boxes with handles, you can store clothes that are out-of-season on the top shelf of your closet, above the clothing rod.
+By using storage boxes with handles, you can store clothes that are out-of-season on the top shelf of your closet, above the closet rod.

 You can stack these storage boxes to arrange your clothes according to the four seasons or a variety of different storage ideas!
 Remember to invest in a step ladder if you aren’t tall enough to reach every storage box.

 23. Add a Compact Mirror

 What does a mirror have to do with coat closet organization?
 Nothing!
 However, you can impact your closet space by adding a compact mirror to your door or the middle of your closet.